AsahiLinux/docs/HW:USB-PD.md

 (device reboots in DFU mode, no PD renegotiation occurs)
 ```

 This mode is special.
 On the Mac Mini, a hard shutdown normally disables PD communications and UFP mode (Rd open).
 However, a hard shutdown from this mode (e.g. holding down the power button) will power down the machine while PD communications remain active.
+The machine can also be rebooted via 105 into normal mode, and again PD is not reset and existing modes remain active.
+This can be used to maintain debug connectivity through a machine reset.

 ### 306: Debug UART